openframeworks/ofBook/16_memory/chapter.md

 }
 ```

-We can also use the `->` to access it's member variables and functions.
+we can also use the `->` to access it's member variables and functions.

-When the function goes out of scope, being unique_ptr an object, it's destructor will get called, which internally will call `delete` on the allocated memory so we don't need to call delete on unique_ptr at all.
+When the function goes out of scope, being a unique_ptr an object, it's destructor will get called, which internally will call `delete` on the allocated memory so we don't need to call delete on unique_ptr at all.

 Now let's say we want to move a unique_ptr into a vector: